-1. Stay alert, watch what you are doing and use common sense when operating a power tool.
+- 1. Stay alert, watch what you are doing and use common sense when operating a power tool.
 Do not use a power tool while you are tired or under the influence of drugs, alcohol or medication.
-A moment of inattention while operating power tools may result in serious personal injury.

-2. Use personal protective equipment.
+A moment of inattention while operating power tools may result in serious personal injury. - 2.
+Use personal protective equipment.
 Always wear eye protection.
-Protective equipment such as a respiratory mask, non-skid safety shoes and hearing protection used for appropriate conditions will reduce the risk of personal injury.
+Protective equipment such as a dust mask, non-skid safety shoes and hearing protection used for appropriate conditions will reduce the risk of personal injury. - 3.
+Dress properly.
+Do not wear loose clothing or jewelry.
+Keep your hair and clothing away from moving parts.
+Loose clothes, jewelry or long hair can be caught in moving parts.